NSO-developer/nso-gitbook/nokia-srlinux_gnmi/README.md

         Print the full build output also for successful executions (otherwise only printed on errors).

+      - build-namespace-classes <empty>

+        Generate Python and Java namespace classes for each YANG file.

       - profile <union>

         Apply a certain build profile.